ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/season-ticketing/index.md

     -	`Event_Search` – see above.
     -	`Event_Details` – see above.
     -	`Customer_Query` – see above.
-    -	`Seats_Sold` - Retrieves detailed information about seats that are sold to a consumer’s account.
+    -	`Seats_Sold` - see above.
     -	`Customer_Add` – Create a new customer account.
     -	`Customer_Update` - Update an existing customer’s account.
     -	… and others.
 +	**Inventory** – This product contains a number of API calls that provide available inventory, ticket pricing, and allow callers to request seats.
 This product includes all the API calls in the “customer” product (above), plus:
     -	`Get_Avail_Seats` - Retrieves a list of available (unsold) seats for specified event.
-    -	`Event_Price_Info` - Returns attributes about each price code, ticket type, and price for seats for a specific event.
+    -	`Event_Price_Info` - Retrieves attributes about each price code, ticket type, and price for seats for a specific event.
     -	… and others.
 +	**Hold** – This product contains a number of API calls that allow callers to Hold seats in a shopping cart.
 This product contains all the API calls in the “Inventory” product (above), plus:
     -	`Seats_Hold` - Holds “best available” seats in the shopping cart.
     -	`Seats_Hold_Specific` - Holds user-specified seats in the shopping cart.
-    -	`Shopping_Cart` - displays the contents of the shopping cart.
+    -	`Shopping_Cart` - capitalize the contents of the shopping cart.
     -	… and others.
 +	**Buy** – Contains all the API calls that allow callers to purchase and manage seats for a consumer.
 This product contains API calls that allow an authorized partner to offer a complete purchase transaction.
 This product contains all APIs in the system, including:
-    -	`Check_out` - Returns fees due for items in the shopping cart.
+    -	`Check_out` - Retrieves fees due for items in the shopping cart.
     -	`Payment_Request` - Authorizes payments and completes the purchase of seats.
     -	`Ticket_Print` – Print tickets; can be used for electronic ticket delivery.
     -	… and others.